Prashant-dot05/Java-Advanced-Project/README.md

-🏥 Healthcare Patient Monitoring & Management System
+🏥 Healthcare Patient Monitoring & Management System:

 📌 Project Overview
 This project is a JavaFX-based Healthcare Patient Monitoring Dashboard integrated with a MySQL database.